DelphiWorlds/Kastri/Demos/BarcodeReader/ReadMe.md

 ## Description

 This demonstrates the use of the [Google MLVision API to scan barcodes](https://developers.google.com/ml-kit/vision/barcode-scanning/android).
-It has been tested using Delphi 10.4.2, however it may work on earlier versions.

 ~~The demo uses a TakePhotoFromCameraAction to capture the image - the code the processes the image to detect barcodes could possibly use images captured "on-the-fly" through video capture.~~

 **UPDATE: Due to improvements in TCameraComponent for Android, the demo now uses that for "on-the-fly" detection**

+## Supported Delphi versions

+Delphi 12, Delphi 11.x.
+It _should_ also work in Delphi 10.4.2, and perhaps earlier.

 ## Android